 During the first half of the 2021/22 season, we previously implemented full points protection to all players who were due to lose points until the end of 2021.
 Learn more about those previous changes.

 The WWS one-year rankings include points earned during the current season only.
-For 2021/22, these do not include held over points retained on the official two-year rankings due to the COVID-19 Ranking Adjustments.
+These do not include held over points retained on the official two-year rankings due to the COVID-19 Ranking Adjustments.

 The one-year rankings will be taken into account for qualification for planned future events e.g. Women’s Tour Championship.